wsbctechnicalblog/wsbctechnicalblog.github.io/content/communication-guidance-sideways.md

 # Communicating rearwards with my team

 For me, the most important part on the illustration is my team and I. It is my responsibility to lead them, protect them, and empower them.
-As quoted by L.David Marquet in [Turn the Ship Around](https://davidmarquet.com/turn-the-ship-around-book/), we "give our team control over WHAT they work on and HOW they work", creating a team of leaders and allowing you "not to be missed after you depart."
+As quoted by L. David Marquet in [Turn the Ship Around](https://davidmarquet.com/turn-the-ship-around-book/), we "give our team control over WHAT they work on and HOW they work", creating a team of leaders and allowing you "not to be missed after you depart."

 > ![up-side-rear](../images/communication-guidance-sideways-3.png)